Hitsville U.S.A.

 "Hitsville U.S.A." is the nickname given to Motown's first headquarters and recording studio.
 The house (formerly a photographers' studio) is located at 2648 West Grand Boulevard in Detroit near the New Center area of the city.
 Motown founder Berry Gordy bought the house in 1959.

 Gordy converted the house to use it as the record label's administrative building and recording studio.
 After finding mainstream success from the mid-1960s to the mid-1970s, Gordy moved the label to Los Angeles and established the Hitsville West studio working in television and film production as well as music production.

-Today, the "Hitsville U.S.A." property operates as the Motown Museum, which is dedicated to the legacy of the record label, its artists, and its music.
+Today, the "Hitsville U.S.A." property operates as the Motown Museum, which is dedicated to the legacy of the record label's artists and music.
 The museum occupies the original house and an adjacent former residence.